madfam-io/plinto/docs/guides/QUICK_START.md

 **Time Required**: 5 minutes to start, 15-20 minutes for full demonstration

-Everything is ready for you to demonstrate the complete Plinto authentication platform in your browser before publishing the first SDK package.
+Everything is ready for you to demonstrate the complete Janua authentication platform in your browser before publishing the first SDK package.

 ---